 Timing is Everything

 One of the smartest moves you can make as a business owner is investigating and utilizing any and all legitimate 2019 tax deductions for business expenses.
 This can greatly reduce your tax bill.
 Deductions can include the costs of certain assets, net-operating losses, and even tax credits you may qualify for.
-Tax credits are particularly sweet given their dollar-to-dollar savings value.
+Tax credits are particularly sweet given the value of their dollar-to-dollar saving.